-Kick Unhealthy Habits and Lose Weight for Good!
+Change Your Habits and Lose Weight for Good

 Map Out Your Route

 Prepare for each destination.
-Think about what you’ll need to stick to your healthy habits everywhere you go: home, work, church, favorite restaurants.
+Think about what you’ll need to stick to your new habits everywhere you go: home, work, favorite restaurants, and other places you go often.

 For instance, what would your perfect, most motivating kitchen have?
 Cut-up colorful vegetables ready for you in the fridge?
 Apples in the fruit basket?
 Sheer curtains to let the light in?

-If your church often has potlucks, what would make you feel the best about your choices when it's over?
-To bring a healthy dish and only eat it?
-To ask your congregation to only bring healthier options?
+If you often go to potlucks, what would make you feel the best about your choices when it's over?
+To bring something you'll feel OK about eating?
+To ask the other guests to bring only healthy options?
 Have someone else fill your plate so you don't have to recommit at every dish?
-There are lots of ways to get through the situation without abandoning your goals.
-Think creatively and ask someone you trust to help.
+There are lots of solutions that are true to your goals.
+Think creatively, and ask someone you trust to help.

 Plan for the family and friends you'll see along the way.
 There will be people who are for you -- happy to support you in your weight loss.
-And there will be people against you -- not so supportive.
+And there will be people who aren't so supportive.
 You may already know who they are.

 You need to be prepared for both types.